egumasa/linguistic-data-analysis-I/2025/sessions/day3/session8.md

 ## 🎯 Learning Objectives

-By the end of this session, students will be able to:
+> By the end of this session, students will be able to:

-- Search for window-based collocations and n-grams in AntConc and/or
+>
-- Calculate commonly used strengths of association measures by hand using spreadsheet software
+> - Search for window-based collocations and n-grams in AntConc
-- Discuss benefits and drawbacks of different strength of association measures
+> - Calculate commonly used strengths of association measures by hand using spreadsheet software

-- (Optional) Calculate
+> - Discuss benefits and drawbacks of different strength of association measures

 ## 🔑 Key Concepts